 Here is a list of brands for the Mindful Consumer.
 The goal is to avoid supporting sweatshops and companies cited for human rights violations, to support our local economy, to decrease resources used in transportation, and to perhaps get clothing made to higher standards.

 This list is intended to be expanded and updated.
 To add to it, just email me at megwolfewrites (at) gmail (dot) com.
 Reviews and info like pricing are also welcome, plus the URL or the stores where the brand can be purchased.

-These brands share a similar price range and a young sensibility that is still wearable by older women and women of all shapes and sizes.
-There are pieces in basic colors and shapes, and ones in unique prints and shapes that are definitely not minimalist!
+The above brands share a similar price range and a young sensibility for women of all ages, shapes and sizes.
+There are pieces in basic colors and styles, and ones in unique prints and shapes that are definitely not minimalist!
 This kind of clothing is carried by smaller upmarket boutiques, and many are willing to work with the smaller orders needed by these shops.
 The prices are in the $45-$200 range.